H. pylori Breath Test, Pediatric

 Interpretive Data:

-Known causes of false-positive results include:
+method.
+Known causes of false-negative results include:

 Comments:

-Order this test to diagnose H. pylori infection in children and adolescents (3 to 17 years of age).
+Order this test to diagnose H. pylori infection in children

 Testing kits are available from Specimen Control, 6240 RCP.